zzzprojects/learn-orm/tutorials/visual-studio-code/installation-on-linux.md

 sudo yum install code
 ```

-Due to the manual signing process and the system we use to publish, the yum repo may lag behind and not get the latest version of Visual Studio Code immediately.
+Due to the manual signing process and the system we use to publish, the yum repo may lag behind and not immediately get the latest version of Visual Studio Code.